The Most Outstanding Tour Through the Panama Canal for 2023

 Boat Tour and Gatun Lake

-Upon arrival at the Chagres River we will be boarding one of our boats.
+Upon arrival at the Chagres River, we will be boarding one of our boats.
 The Chagres River is the fresh water source of the Panama Canal.
 We will navigate along the river for approximately 1 kilometer before entering the actual Canal waterway.
 The natural scenery we’ll encounter along this route is truly spectacular.

 Congratulations, you will now be officially navigating the Panama Canal.
-An enjoyable benefit for visitors as a result of traveling in these smaller boats is that you will able to actually stick your hands in the fresh water of the Canal as we navigate, a detail not possible on our other transits tours, due to the larger size of the ships.
+An enjoyable benefit for visitors as a result of traveling in these smaller boats is that you will be able to actually stick your hands in the fresh water of the Canal as we navigate, a detail not possible on our other transits tours, due to the larger size of the ships.

-As we travel the waters of the Canal from south to north we’ll experience enormous tankers, cruise and cargo ships passing alongside us.
+As we travel the waters of the Canal from south to north, we’ll experience enormous tankers, cruise and cargo ships passing alongside us.
 We’ll be boating across the immense Gatun Lake which functions as a fresh water source feeding the Canal operations.
 It is the most exuberant and natural part of the Canal as it is surrounded by forest and filled with islands that form part of the Soberania National Park.

 The Most intensively Studied Rainforest in The World.

-Within the Gatun Lake section of the Canal you will witness abundant nature, including dozens of islands of different sizes.
+Within the Gatun Lake section of the Canal, you will witness abundant nature, including dozens of islands of different sizes.
 You will as well witness how the ships traverse this immense lake of 436 square kilometers.
 Gatun Lake forms the widest part of the Canal, is 33 kilometers long and is the most protected part of the Canal due to its important ecological value.
 One of the most important islands within the lake is Barro Colorado, where the Smithsonian institute maintains a biological laboratory.
 Remember that the Panama Canal functions with fresh water.
 In this section of the Canal plant and animal species can be found that don’t exist anywhere else on the planet.
-It is for this reason annually dozens of biologist from all around the world travel to the laboratories on Barro Colorado Island to study these endemic species.
+It is for this reason annually dozens of biologists from all around the world travel to the laboratories on Barro Colorado Island to study these endemic species.

 As a result of the notable biological diversity found within the Panama Canal, it is famed within the scientific community as being The Most intensively Studied Tropical Rainforest in The World.

-Here along Gatun Lake we’ll be navigating at an altitude 26 meters above sea level, surrounded by the abundant nature of Soberania National Park and the beauty of the Panama Canal and Gatun Lake.
+Here along Gatun Lake, we’ll be navigating at an altitude 26 meters above sea level, surrounded by the abundant nature of Soberania National Park and the beauty of the Panama Canal and Gatun Lake.
 Have your camera or cell phone at the ready as navigating the Panama Canal alongside enormous tankers and ships is not something you’re likely to experience every day.

 Monkey Island in the Panama Canal

 As a part of our adventure along the Panama Canal our journey by boat will also take us to visit Monkey Island.
 Home of four different monkey species.
 Mantled Howler, White-Faced Capuchin, Geoffroy’s Tamarin, and Lemurine Owl Monkeys).
 As a surprise, some of the monkeys just might jump right into our boat.
 They are friendly.
-Also in the nearby islands we can see, crocodiles, toucans, sloths, iguanas, and numerous exotic birds.
+Also, in the nearby islands we can see, crocodiles, toucans, sloths, iguanas, and numerous exotic birds.

-After our visit to Monkey Island we’ll be heading back to the pier where we’ll disembark our boat.
+After our visit to Monkey Island, we’ll be heading back to the pier where we’ll disembark our boat.
 Along the way you’ll once again have the opportunity to capture all the snap shots and selfies you wish using the huge ships, abundant scenery or the waters of the Canal as your backdrops.

 Second Phase of the Alternative Tour Through the Panama Canal

-Although we’ll leave the boat behind you’ll be sure to take with you delightful memories of an unequaled experience.
+Although we’ll leave the boat behind, you’ll be sure to take with you delightful memories of an unequaled experience.
 Not everyone has the chance to navigate the Panama Canal.

 For this phase of the tour we’ll be boarding comfortable coaches or minivans to initiate the solid ground part of the journey, this time from north to south.
 Your experienced bilingual guide/driver will be making strategic stops along the way to highlight key sights allowing you the chance to appreciate other unique details of the Canal.
 As an additional plus to this type of transit, you’ll have the opportunity to cross over one of the 4 bridges spanning the Canal and from its unparalled height gain a panoramic view of the Canal.